denoland/deno/tools/node_compat/README.md

 ## Steps to add new test cases from Node.js test cases

 1. Update `tests` property of `//cli/tests/node_compat/config.jsonc`.
-For example, if you want to add `test/paralles/test-foo.js` from Node.js test cases, then add `test-foo.js` entry in `tests.parallel` array property in `config.jsonc`
+For example, if you want to add `test/parallel/test-foo.js` from Node.js test cases, then add `test-foo.js` entry in `tests.parallel` array property in `config.jsonc`
-1. Run `deno task setup`
+1. Run `deno task setup` in `tools/node_compat` dir.

 The above command copies the updated items from Node.js tarball to the Deno source tree.